guobinhit/design-pattern/README.md

 - may perform additional functionality before/after forwarding a request.

 This enables to work through a Facade object to minimize the dependencies on a subsystem.

+## Builder

+　　The builder pattern is an object creation software design pattern.
+Unlike the abstract factory pattern and the factory method pattern whose intention is to enable polymorphism, the intention of the builder pattern is to find a solution to the telescoping constructor anti-pattern that occurs when the increase of object constructor parameter combination leads to an exponential list of constructors.
+Instead of using numerous constructors, the builder pattern uses another object, a builder, that receives each initialization parameter step by step and then returns the resulting constructed object at once.

+> The Builder design pattern solves problems like:

+- How can a class (the same construction process) create different representations of a complex object?
+- How can a class that includes creating a complex object be simplified?

+Creating and assembling the parts of a complex object directly within a class is inflexible.
+It commits the class to creating a particular representation of the complex object and makes it impossible to change the representation later independently from (without having to change) the class.

+> The Builder design pattern describes how to solve such problems:

+- Encapsulate creating and assembling the parts of a complex object in a separate `Builder` object.
+- A class delegates object creation to a `Builder` object instead of creating the objects directly.

+A class (the same construction process) can delegate to different `Builder` objects to create different representations of a complex object.

 ----------